brianloveswords/python-jws/README.md

 algorithms without cracking open the whole codebase.
 See the advanced usage section for an example.

-<strong>NOTE:</strong> you must use the version of pycrypto submoduled to
-``vendor/pycrypto`` to get RSA256 support.
-However if you don't ever plan on using RSA, you don't have to worry about it – all crypto libraries are lazily loaded so you won't even notice it's not there.
+For RSA and ECDSA, all crypto libraries are lazily loaded so you won't need the dependencies unless you try to use the functionality.

-If you want to know why RSA support is limited, read this: https://github.com/brianlovesdata/python-jws/blob/master/jws/algos.py#L42

 Usage
 -----